marialyck/SocialGraphs/index.md

 _Fig x.x: Top 10 most used words from artits Pitbull's Wikipedia page._

 #### Too $hort
-San Quinn is another artist that popped out in the network.
-To get a grasp of what kind of artist he is a wordcloud based on the TF-IDF calculations is created.
-The wordcloud is based on 5 of San Quinn's songs.
+This is interesting.
+Too $Short was not a namee that rang many bells so creating the wordcloud was a surprise and what a surprise.
+Giving all the wordclouds a glampse so far - this word cloud is by far the one containing the most female names and rude words.
+Again 5 lyrics went into a TF-IDF analysis out came a rude wordcloud.

 ![Image of Yaktocat](img/tooshort/tooshort_wordcloud_lyrics.png)

-_Fig x.x: Wordcloud of 5 songs words from artits San Quinn._
+_Fig x.x: Wordcloud of 5 songs words from artits Too $hort._

-Considering the word cloud one might see that it is not a soft pop artist.
-But it becomes even more clear when looking to his top 2 most used words.
-To sum up and give an overview the words are counted and the 10 most used are shown below in the graph.
+So let us take a look at the top 10 and see if that is any better.
+And it is quite clear to see that we are dealing with an artist that uses hard language as a way of making music.

 ![Image of Yaktocat](img/tooshort/tooshort_top10_lyrics.png)